ilyavf/tx-builder/README.md

 ## Upcoming

-- full docs
+- [] full docs
-- broserify-ied build
+- [x] broserify-ied build
-- an example of other than Bitcoin-specific implementation
+- [] an example of other than Bitcoin-specific implementation

 ## Release Notes:
+- 0.7.0 Restructured main index.
+Added a build.
 - 0.6.4 Added example of how to create a coinbase transaction.
 - 0.6.0 Added network argument to voutScript.
 Added API docs.
 - 0.5.0 Renamed input fields: